noahfraiture/gold/README.md

 - Primitive types: int, float, bool, string, array, dictionary
 - Type-based error checking during compilation
 - Automatic type conversions (e.g., int + float) when possible
-- Array and dictionary behavior similar to Python (can hold any types as keys or values)
+- Array and dictionary behavior similar to Python (can hold any type as keys or values)

-Here are some example :
+Here are some examples:

 ```
 let x = 0
 while (x++ < 10) {
-  print(x) // print all number from 1 to 10
+  print(x) // print all numbers from 1 to 10
 }

 [[1, 1, 1]][0][0] // will produce 1
 ```

-There's also some built-in functions with obvious behavior :
+There are also some built-in functions with obvious behavior :
 - *print*
 - *len*
 - *push*